 The reasons to visit Antarctica are as vast and compelling as the White Continent itself.
 The stunning, unique wildlife is reason enough to explore the southern reaches of our planet.
 Similarly, the breathtaking ice formations, the inspiring sense of remoteness and solitude, and the allure of following in the footsteps of legendary explorers like Ernest Shackleton and Roald Amundsen have long been worthy motivators.
 And Silversea has added yet another reason: the allure of flying to the Seventh Continent on the luxury cruise line’s new Antarctica Bridge Program.

-Starting in December 2021, this exciting new program will offer guests a fast-track to Antarctica.
+Operating from December 2021 into 2023, this exciting new program will offer guests a fast-track to Antarctica.
 Travelers will fly from Punta Arenas, Chile to King George Island, the largest of the South Shetland Islands, thereby going over the Drake Passage in business-class comfort and saving a total of four days at sea on the return journey.
-This in turn will allow Silversea’s guests to benefit from shorter, nine-night holiday options, while spending the same amount of time discovering the White Continent in luxury.
+This in turn will allow Silversea’s guests to benefit from shorter, five day holiday options, while spending the same amount of time discovering the White Continent in luxury.

 What inspired you to create this program?